rdneagu/fs-a2-react/README.md

 ### 4. Issues

-If you run Windows and the packages fail to build (node-expat and/or node-sass) try to re-install node.js and make sure the necessary tools are installed without errors (python and Visual Studio 2017 Build Tools).
+If you run Windows and the packages fail to build (node-expat and/or node-sass) try to re-install node.js and make sure the necessary tools are installed without errors (Python and Visual Studio 2017 Build Tools).
 There are also some fixes documented [here](https://github.com/astro/node-expat/blob/master/README.md#windows) given the problem still persists.

 Linux systems should not have any problem if you followed [the instructions](https://github.com/rdneagu/fs-a2-react#1-prerequisites)